 From planning conferences and business travel to designing more efficient facilities we continually work to improve our environmental performance.
 We focus primarily on energy use and greenhouse gas (GHG) emissions, since those represent the most significant environmental impacts from our operations.

+For the latest information related to our carbon footprint see our Sustainability Progress Report FY2015.
 Learn more about how we’re improving our overall environmental performance across our company.

 Since Autodesk is a global company, employee travel is vital to our business.
 We reduce travel by using virtual collaboration technologies when possible.
-But when travel is unavoidable, we encourage our travel vendors to improve their environmental performance, offer employees green travel tips, and offer electric vehicle rentals in the San Francisco Bay area.
+But when travel is unavoidable, we encourage our travel vendors to improve their environmental performance, provide employees green travel tips, and offer electric vehicle rentals in the San Francisco Bay area.

 There are many ways we work to reduce the environmental footprint of our facilities, including the use of our own Sustainability Solutions to build and renovate sites.
-We now have 15 LEED certifications, representing 28% of our total square footage,* and we purchase renewable energy for all of our LEED-certified spaces.
+We now have 19 LEED certifications, representing 32% of our total square footage,* and we purchase renewable energy for all of our LEED-certified spaces.

-With this solar photovoltaic system in place, 30% of our global electricity consumption is now provided by renewable sources.
+With this solar photovoltaic system in place, 37% of our global electricity consumption is now provided by renewable sources.

-*As of January 16, 2014.
+*As of January 1, 2015.

 Each year, Autodesk participates in industry tradeshows and hosts conferences that attract tens of thousands of attendees.
 These events bring together people who share ideas about how to create a better world.
 However, they also impact the environment through GHG emissions from travel, energy use, lodging, and materials use and waste.